waltdakind/vagrant-node-git-zsh/README.md

 vagrant ssh

+To reprovision the vagrant box, just run --      vagrant provision

 # If it was succesful, this installs node 7 with build-essential, git and zsh using a theme from Oh-My-Zsh.